 Reminds me to continually expand my horizons.
 I cannot count how many times coaches over the years dropped a gauntlet of a set, something that never in my wildest imagination would I think could survive, let alone complete.
 (We can be so melodramatic when those tough sets get scrawled up on the whiteboard.)
 But then what happens?
 You not only finish the set—but you leave the pool with a little pep in your step and a renewed sense of self-belief.

 A good workout clears the mind.
 That feeling I just described?
 About feeling awesome about yourself after an awesome workout?
 Yeah, that.
 When we are pounding out a hard workout, our bodies recognize this as a moment of intense stress, and in response sprinkles a protein called BDNF (brain derived neurotrophic factor) all over your noodle.
 What does BDNF do?
 Improves the function of neurons and encourages new neuron growth.
 Which explains why you feel clear headed and happy after a big workout.
 (If you want even more of that good ole BDNF, get into some interval work.
 Research has shown that sprinters in particular experienced a greater surge in BDNF production.)
+There are obviously a lot of physical health benefits to swimming lengths, but it’s the mental ones that I notice most on a daily basis.

 It’s where I go to meditate.
 No matter what is going on outside of the pool, for an hour or two I can unplug from everything.
 Whether it is work or school stress, conflict and drama with the people in our lives, whatever it is—swimming gives you the opportunity to shut it out.
 No cell phone, no social media, no nothing – just you and the black line.